CuriosityWeb/spark-standalone-cluster-sample/README.md

 ### Running Python Samples

-**Note:** Please start the cluster as described in **Running Standalone Cluster With 1 Master Node & 3 Worker Node** before running the python samples.
+**Note:** Please start the cluster as described in **Running Standalone Cluster With 1 Master Node & 3 Worker Nodes** before running the python samples.

 To run the Python sample, the host machine must be configured as follows: